 Now that you have built a fantastic product and have known how to acquire people, the next step is to ensure that the acquisition translates into conversion.

-It is usually seen that a huge percentage of prospects do not convert, but it also has to be understood that they are prospects nevertheless!
-It is important for the growth hacker to find out why these prospects do not convert and apply the essential mechanics to ensure a smooth flow of customers into the revenue generation engine!
+It is usually seen that a huge percentage of prospects do not convert, but it is important for the growth hacker to find out why these prospects do not convert and apply the essential mechanics to ensure a smooth flow of prospects to customers into the revenue generation engine!

-After acquiring and activating the customer, the next step is to retain the customer for a considerable long amount of time so that the money and the time spent on the customer turns out to profits.
-Growth hacking takes care of this aspect by isolating and removing the roadblocks that were learned during the activation phase and sending out messages that coax them into retention rather than warn them.
+After acquiring the customer, the next step is to retain the customer for a considerable long amount of time so that the money and the time spent on the customer turns out to profits.
+Growth hacking takes care of this aspect by isolating and removing the roadblocks that were learned during the acquiring phase and sending out messages that coax them into retention.

 Learning the user behaviour and studying how the product is used across the entire spectrum of users can help in this regard.
 You can find out the aspect of the product that creates the highest demand and markets it accordingly for retention.